Maritime Partnership Exercise: India-Malaysia

 India and Malaysia enjoy a strong and enduring relationship, underpinned by robust people-to-people ties, a shared history, and well-established trade links.
 A key component of the bilateral cooperation between the two nations is their collaboration in the areas of defence and security.
-This partnership is characterized by regular exchanges between their respective armed forces, which serve to strengthen their mutual understanding and enhance their collective capabilities.
+This partnership is characterised by regular exchanges between their respective armed forces, which serve to strengthen their mutual understanding and enhance their collective capabilities.

 2022

 On 27 August 2022, INS Sumedha, as a part of the Indian Navy's long-range operational deployment, visited Port Klang in Malaysia.
 The objective was to bolster the bilateral relations and augment the maritime collaboration and interoperability between the Indian Navy and the Royal Malaysian Navy (RMN).
 The crew of INS Sumedha participated in professional interactions, Subject Matter Expert Exchanges (SMEE), cross-deck visits etc.

 India-Morocco

 2021

-INS Tabar, as part of her overseas deployment visited Casablanca in Morocco on 25 Aug 2021.
+INS Tabar, as part of her overseas deployment visited Casablanca in Morocco on 25 August 2021.
 It engaged in MPX alongside the Royal Moroccan Navy's Descubierta class 'Lieutenant Colonel Errhamani'.
-The exercise encompassed various activities, including communication drills, replenishment at sea procedures, and naval manoeuvres.
-The exercise culminated in the customary 'Steam Past' between the two ships, symbolizing a farewell gesture.
+The exercise encompassed various activities, including communication drills, replenishment at sea procedures, and naval manoeuvrees.
+The exercise culminated in the customary 'Steam Past' between the two ships, symbolising a farewell gesture.